Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 Meguro River is flanked by around 800 cherry trees on both sides, stretching for about 3.8 km.
 At night, lanterns are lit, making for a dreamlike cherry blossom experience.

-There are several cherry blossom festivals held in the districts along the Meguro River but the most famous one is the Nakameguro Cherry Blossom Festival, which will be held on March 29 and 30 in 2025.
+There are several cherry blossom festivals held in the districts along the Meguro River, but the most famous one is the Nakameguro Cherry Blossom Festival, which will be held during the last weekend in March.

 The best way to enjoy the cherry blossoms here is by taking a stroll along the river and trying some of the treats offered by the many food stalls set up for the event.